 Composers—especially those who work on films, television shows, and video games—require lots of additional labor and support to accomplish their job.
 Most hire and employ a small team that works out of their home or professional studio.
 The composer’s assistant is one member of this team: a jack-of-all-trades who does whatever is necessary to support the composer, and in so doing gains insight into the composer's process.

 It usually falls to the composer's assistant to keep the studio running efficiently.
-This might mean burning CDs, renaming and organizing files, installing and updating audio software, cleaning up the studio/cables, creating demo CDs, being a messenger for vital audio tracks, and bouncing stems at the end of the day.
+This might mean renaming and organizing files, installing and updating audio software, straightening up the studio, managing cables, being a messenger when needed, and bouncing stems at the end of the day.

-Composer's assistants also tend to assist with the composition process.
-This might mean notating a passage as the composer plays it, reviewing notated passages as a proofreader, orchestrating or arranging one of the composer's pieces for a specific purpose, or even writing a short cue in the composer's style.
+Composer's assistants also sometimes assist with the composition process.
+This might mean notating a passage as the composer plays it, reviewing notated passages as a proofreader, orchestrating from a composer's MIDI sketch, arranging one of the composer's pieces for a specific purpose, booth reading during a recording session, or even writing a short cue in the composer's style.

 - Music composition

-Television composer Michael Price (Sherlock) explains it best: “It’s kind of unlikely that you’re going to want anyone with an attitude.
+Television composer Michael Price (Sherlock) explains it well: “It’s kind of unlikely that you’re going to want anyone with an attitude.
 You’re going to be working closely together, through late nights, so a sense of humor is going to be important.
 The composer is going to be dealing with lots of political and big-picture pressure that you may not even be aware of, so they’re unlikely to want someone less organized than them.
 Or less committed.
-But what they would, I’m pretty sure, appreciate, is someone who could be proactive, forward-thinking, and solve problems, both technical and musical, before they came up.
-That would be great.
-And someone younger who could bring something to the party.
-Their own enthusiasm and skills.”
+But what they would, I’m pretty sure, appreciate, is someone who could be proactive, forward-thinking, and solve problems, both technical and musical, before they came up."